 Less is more when it comes to washing so if it’s not dirty just fold it up and use it again.

-The wax will melt if it gets hot so avoid using hot water and keep away from heat sources while drying and storing.
+The wax will melt if it gets hot so avoid using hot water and keep away from heat sources while drying and storing, and avoid using them on hot food or putting them over hot bowls.

 Are beeswax food wraps environmentally friendly?